Roshan-Baghwar/InstaBook/README.md

 ```
 python manage.py migrate
 ```
+- Django admin dashboard can be accessed using `/admin` api.
+- Username is `admin` and Password is `admin`

 ## Run the Application
 - From base directory run the following command to run the application.
 ```